Ruegus/-ini-jouse/README.md

 A requestor function may return a cancel function.
 A cancel function takes a reason argument that might be propagated as the `reason` of some callback.

     my_little_cancel(reason)

+A cancel function attempts to stop the operation of the requestor.
+If a program decides that it no longer needs the result of a requestor, it can call the cancel function that the requestor returned.
+This is not an undo operation.
+It is just a way of stopping unneeded work.
+It is not guaranteed to stop the work.